LogtalkDotOrg/logtalk3/manuals/sources/userman/events.rst

    yes

-From now on, every message sent to any object will be traced to the standard output stream:
+From now on, every message sent from ``user`` to any object will be traced to the standard output stream:

 .. code-block:: text